 Localize or Lose

-You can’t win hearts (or wallets) with a carbon-copy product.
-Whether it’s halal menus, Arabic-first branding, or adapting store layouts, brands that tailor succeed.
-Those who don’t?
+You canโt win hearts (or wallets) with a carbon-copy product in product listing services, as uniqueness is what truly attracts customers.
+Whether itโs halal menus, Arabic-first branding, or adapting store layouts, brands that tailor succeed.
+Those who donโt?
 They flame out fast.

 Start small.
 Prove your model in Dubai, then roll out in Riyadh or Jeddah.
 The phased approach lets you learn, localize, and scale with less risk.